nikita-tukkel/stationeers-cynofield-mods/mod1332/Docs/fonts.md

 Copy it into the folder, known by the game.
 Any other folder will be ok, because you may use absolute file names in the game.
 The main point is to copy it somewhere, otherwise the game and Unity Editor may conflict over this file lock (typical problem on MS Windows filesystem).

-# Game scripts part
+# Game scripts

 1. Loading font from asset.

-Load bundle and review it contents (`file` may be an absolute path):
+Load bundle and review its contents (`file` may be an absolute path):
 ```
 UnityEngine.AssetBundle bundle = UnityEngine.AssetBundle.LoadFromFile(file);
 UnityEngine.Debug.Log(string.Join("\n", bundle.GetAllAssetNames()));